 Arrangements are under the care of the Morris Funeral Home, 40 Main Street, Southborough.
 To leave words of condolence to the family, please visit www.morrisSouthboroughfuneral.com.

-To plant a tree in memory of Donald M. Leavitt, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Donald M. Leavitt, please visit our floral store.